Seven Days is here to show you around. Because to truly appreciate Burlington’s tech scene, you’ve got to see how it fits into the bigger picture.

 North Branch Nature Center

 The forest is never far away when you’re in central Vermont.
 This 28-acre reserve on Elm Street maintains a network of hiking trails along the Winooski River.
-Nature programs for all ages include guided history walks and LGBTQ+ owl banding nights.
+Nature programs for all ages include guided history walks and LGBTQ+ owl-banding nights.

 713 Elm St., Montpelier